rtsoglo/puissance4/README.md

-# clone du jeu puissance 4
+# Connect Four Game
-# Telecharger le code source ou le fichier .jar pour jouer
+# Download .jar file to play it (platform independent)
 # Have fun !